Rev. Peter Friedrichs, Minister of UUCDC

 Here you will find many people who share stories similar to mine.
 While some in our congregation claim Unitarian Universalism as their "birthright," the vast majority of our members were raised in other faith traditions, or in no tradition at all.
 I often say that "we are a community of seekers."
 Like a group of hikers seeking a way to the top of a mountain, we explore and discover the many paths that lead upward.
 Some may feel energized to take the lead and head straight up the ridge, while others are still preparing their provisions at the base camp.
 Some enjoy the security of a well-worn route, while others prefer to blaze fresh trails on their own.
 Yet no matter where we are or how we choose to climb, we share the same journey, and we are committed to offering each other guidance and support along the way.

 I hope that you'll explore our web site, and that what you see will intrigue you enough that you'll come visit us.
 Our Sunday worship services (which begin at 9:15 and 11:15, and typically run about an hour) are a great introduction to who we are and what we're all about.
-We provide child care for our youngest members and weekly religious education classes for pre-school through seventh grade (starting at 9:15 through sixth, and 11:15 for seventh).
+We provide child care for our youngest members and weekly religious education classes for pre-school through eighth grade.
 Our high school youth groups meet on Sunday evenings.

 Please feel free to call me if you have any questions about our church or our faith, and please be sure to introduce yourself to me on Sunday morning!